Summer Undergraduate Research Fellowships (SURF) Student Information

 - Email the faculty leading the project you plan to apply for to determine if you are a good fit.
 Do this before you apply.

 - Complete the application.
-The summer 2023 application will open closer to the date.
 The application will close Friday week 1 of spring quarter, which is April 7th, 2023.

 - Work on the project 20 or more hours per week